 If you decide that your time is worth far more than trying to fix your credit on your own, let's talk.
-We have been in business since 2004, have helped over 250,000 people, and work in all 50 states.
-For a one-time activation fee of only $99 and $89/month, we will work on all 3 bureau reports and dispute as many items as you have immediately.
-We also give you online access to view your items and see the progress we are making on your behalf.
+We have been in business since 2012, have thousands of people, and work in all 50 states.
+For a one-time activation fee of only $179 and $79/month, you will immediately be able to see your credit scores and credit reports with all 3 credit bureaus.

 For Details on the Services That We Offer Visit Credit Repair

 Choose a Day and Time That Works for You - Evenings and Saturdays Available

 Appointment Calendar is Set for Eastern Standard Time

 Fix Your Credit Through the Credit Bureaus was originally posted in August 2014 and was updated in July 2023.

 and does not directly provide credit repair services or accept funds from clients for credit repair services.